 2. Finding Keywords Using Jaaxy Keyword Research Tool

-I use both Google and JAAXY to do my keyword research.
+I use both Google and Jaxxy to do my keyword research.
 Jaaxy is a paid keyword research tool.
-Unlike other tools that limits you to less than 5 free searches, you get 30 free searches at Jaaxy.
-It is an advanced and useful platform for managing all aspects of keyword research, and I find it more affordable compared to other keyword research tools in the market.
+Unlike other tools that limit you to less than 5 free searches, you get 30 free searches at Jaaxy.
+It is an advanced and useful platform for managing all aspects of keyword research, and I find it more affordable than other keyword research tools in the market.

 3. Using Google Intelligence to Get Keyword Ideas

-One feature that you can use to find low competition, long-tailed keywords is the Google intelligence that provides you information on what people are searching for in the search bar.
+One feature that you can use to find low-competition, long-tailed keywords is Google Intelligence, which provides you information on what people are searching for in the search bar.

-For example, when you type in the keyword "how to make money" into Google, the search engine will suggest other keywords that include your original keyword that people are actually searching for.
+For example, when you type the keyword phrase "how to make money" into Google, the search engine will suggest other keyword phrases, that include your original keywords and that people are actually searching for.
 Google will suggest thousands of keywords.
 For example:

 - how to make money online